andmisiris/Machine-Learning-Projects/README.md

 4. MNIST Dataset.

    In this notebook, we check out how effective are the Convolutional Neural Networks and their accuracy (almost 99%).

+5. Natural Language Processing.

+   In this notebook, we tackle a NLP problem with the usage of BERT and word embeddings.